Freeze drying: Other uses

 Advanced ceramics processes sometimes use freeze-drying to create a formable powder from a sprayed slurry mist.
 Freeze-drying creates softer particles with a more homogeneous chemical composition than traditional hot spray drying, but it is also more expensive.

-A new form of burial which previously freeze-dries the body with liquid nitrogen has been developed by the Swedish company Promessa Organic AB, which puts it forward as an environmentally friendly alternative to traditional casket and cremation burials.

 Advantages

 Freeze-drying is viewed as the optimal method of choice for dehydration of food because of the preservation of quality, meaning characteristics of the food product such as aroma, rehydration, and bioactivity, are noticeably higher compared to foods dried using other techniques.

 Shelf-life extension

 Shelf-life extension results from low processing temperatures in conjunction with rapid transition of water through sublimation.
 With these processing conditions, deterioration reactions, including nonenzymic browning, enzymatic browning, and protein denaturation, are minimized.
 When the product is successfully dried, packaged properly, and placed in ideal storage conditions the foods have a shelf life of greater than 12 months.

 Re-hydration

 If a dried product cannot be easily or fully re-hydrated, it is considered to be of lower quality.
-Because the final freeze dried product is porous, complete re-hydration can occur in the food.
+Because if the final freeze dried product is porous, complete re-hydration can occur in the food.
 This signifies greater quality of the product and makes it ideal for ready-to-eat instant meals.